 Thanh Cong, MMath in Mathematics

 During term time, I live in an en-suite college room and have meals at college almost every day.
 During Christmas, I stay for free at my friend’s house but for Easter vacation, I stay at college’s accommodation for exam revision.
 I seldom buy new clothes or any new personal items and I still have my computer since I first bought it during my first year.
 My social life is active but not too busy.
 I hang out with my friends once or twice per week for dinner or drinks, and sometimes I attend talks or seminars which mostly are free.
 Also some of my spending goes towards sporting activities as I have to pay for membership fees and equipment.
-My spending on study related materials is minimal as all of my text books can be borrowed from my tutors or from the library and I only have to spend on printing and stationary.
+My spending on study related materials is minimal as all of my text books can be borrowed from my tutors or from the library and I only have to spend on printing and stationery.